-A tendon is a type of fibrous tissue connects your muscles to your bones.
-These tissues help control actions such as running, jumping, and lifting.
-Without tendons you would not be able to control the movement of your body.
+A tendon is a type of fibrous tissue that connects your muscles to your bones.
+These tissues help control actions such as running, jumping, grasping, and lifting.
+Without tendons, you wouldn’t be able to control the movement of your body.

-Tendons are covered by a protective sheath known as a synovium.
-This sheath produces a fluid (synovial fluid) that keeps the tendon lubricated.
-Injury to this area of the body may result in the malfunction of the synovium.
-If this occurs, the sheath may fail to make synovial fluid or may not make enough fluid.
-This can cause inflammation or swelling of the synovium.
+A protective sheath known as the synovium covers tendons.
+This sheath produces synovial fluid, which keeps the tendon lubricated.
+Injury to the tendon may result in the malfunction of the sheath.
+If this occurs, the sheath may fail to make synovial fluid or it may not make enough fluid.
+This can cause inflammation or swelling of the sheath.
 This condition is known as tendon sheath inflammation.
-It is also sometimes called tenosynovitis.
+It’s also sometimes called tenosynovitis.

 - standing in the same position for long periods of time

-Tenosynovitis can also be caused by underlying health conditions.
+Tendon sheath inflammation can also be due to underlying health conditions.
 Examples of conditions that can result in this condition include:

 - rheumatoid arthritis

-In some patients, the cause of the disease cannot be determined.
-In rare cases tenosynovitis is caused by an infection that resulted from a cut or puncture to the tendon.
+The cause of the disease can’t be determined in some patients.
+In rare cases, tendon sheath inflammation is due to an infection that resulted from a cut or puncture to the tendon.

 Certain tendons in the body are more susceptible to injury, primarily those in the hands, feet, and wrists.
-Tenosynovitis is more common in these areas.
-However it can occur in any tendon in the body, including the shoulder, elbow, and knee.
+Tendon sheath inflammation is more common in these areas.
+However, it can occur in any tendon in the body, including the shoulder, elbow, and knee.
 If you develop this condition, you may have the following symptoms:

-- stiffness in the joint making it difficult to move
+- joint stiffness, making it difficult to move

-- redness on the skin where the tendon is located
+- redness of the skin that overlies the tendon in question

 Some people may develop a fever.
 This indicates the presence of an infection and requires immediate medical attention.

-Diagnosis of tenosynovitis will require a physical exam of the affected area.
-Your doctor will check to see if redness and swelling is present.
+Diagnosis of tendon sheath inflammation will require a physical exam of the affected area.
+Your doctor will check to see if redness and swelling are present.
 Your doctor may also ask you to move the affected area to see if pain is present.
-In some cases, your doctor may order an ultrasound or MRI to confirm the diagnosis or to rule out other possible causes such as arthritis.
+In some cases, your doctor may order an ultrasound or MRI to confirm the diagnosis or rule out other possible causes such as arthritis.

-Treatment for tenosynovitis focuses on reducing inflammation and pain.
-This can be done by resting the affected area and stopping activities that caused the initial injury.
+The treatment for tendon sheath inflammation focuses on reducing inflammation and pain.
+One strategy is to rest the affected area and stop the activities that caused the initial injury.
 Your doctor may recommend the use of a brace or splint to immobilize the affected area.
 Applying heat or cold may also help reduce swelling and pain.
-Other therapies that may be recommended by your doctor include:
+Other therapies that your doctor may recommend are:

-Medications for tenosynovitis may also be prescribed by your doctor.
-Over-the-counter nonsteroidal anti-inflammatory (NSAIDs) medications such as ibuprofen may be recommended.
-Corticosteroids that can be injected into the inflamed area may also be prescribed.
+Your doctor may also prescribe medications for tendon sheath inflammation.
+Over-the-counter non-steroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen, or injectable corticosteroids are other options.
 If your condition was caused by an infection, your doctor may prescribe antibiotics to fight the infection.

-If your condition is caused by an underlying health issue such as rheumatoid arthritis or gout, treatment may also include medications to treat these disorders.
+If your condition is due to an underlying health issue, such as rheumatoid arthritis or gout, treatment may also include medications to treat these disorders.

-Once the tendon has healed, your doctor may recommend exercises or physical therapy to help strengthen the muscle.
+Once the tendon heals, your doctor may recommend exercises or physical therapy to help strengthen the muscle.
 Strengthening the muscle will help protect the tendon from injury in the future.
-If you have recurring tenosynovitis your doctor may recommend surgery to correct the problem.
+If you have recurring tendon sheath inflammation, your doctor may recommend surgery to correct the problem.

-If you develop tenosynovitis you will likely make a full recovery with treatment.
-Problems may arise if the activities that caused the condition are not stopped.
+If you develop tendon sheath inflammation, it’s likely that you’ll make a full recovery with treatment.
+Problems may arise if the activities that caused the condition aren’t stopped.
 If this happens, the damage to your tendon may become permanent.
-If the damage is permanent this may impact the joint.
+Permanent damage may impact the joint.
 Over time, the joint may become stiff and your motion may be limited.

-If your condition develops as a result of an infection, you will need antibiotics to prevent the spread of infection.
-If the infection is not controlled, the infection may become life threatening.
-If you develop an infection that is not promptly treated, your prognosis may not be as good.
+If your condition develops as a result of an infection, you’ll need antibiotics to prevent the spread of infection.
+An uncontrolled infection may become life-threatening.
+A good prognosis depends on treating an infection promptly.

-Tenosynovitis can be prevented by avoiding movements or motions that are repetitive or forceful.
-Muscle strengthening around the site of the joint can also help prevent this type of injury, as well as stretching and range of motion (ROM) exercises.
+Tendon sheath inflammation is preventable if you avoid excessive movements or motions that are repetitive or forceful.
+Muscle strengthening around the site of the joint can also help prevent this type of injury, as well as stretching and range-of-motion (ROM) exercises.

-If you cut your hands, wrists, or feet, proper cleaning of the wound will help prevent infection and the development of tenosynovitis.
+If you cut your hands, wrists, or feet, proper cleaning of the wound will help prevent infection and the possible development of tendon sheath inflammation.